The playful North American river otter is the most abundant otter species, but it wasn’t always that way.

 Habitat

 River otters are found along streams, rivers, ponds, lakes, reservoirs, and in saltwater marshes – basically any habitat where there is a permanent food supply and easy access to water.
-River otters can tolerate a variety of environments, including cold and warmer latitudes and high elevations.
-In many areas, they occur in close association with American beavers, whose ponds provide prey and areas to den.
-North American river otters seem to be sensitive to pollution and disappear from areas with polluted waters.
+River otters can adapt to different environments, whether it’s cold or warm, and even at high altitudes.
+Often, they can be found near American beavers because beavers create ponds that give otters food and safe places to make their homes.
+However, North American river otters are impacted by pollution and tend to leave areas where the water is contaminated.

 Predators and Threats

-Natural predators of river otters include bobcats, birds of prey, alligators, and other large predators.
+River otters have natural enemies, such as bobcats, birds of prey, alligators, and other large animals.

-Although trapping is legal in many areas, unregulated harvesting for fur is a threat in some regions in the U.S. Water pollution, including man-made debris and chemicals, reduces the availability of prey and increases toxin levels that can negatively affect reproduction rates.
-In coastal areas, oil spills are the most severe threat to local river otter populations.
+Although trapping is legal in many areas, unregulated harvesting for fur is a threat in some regions in the U.S. Pollution in the water, including trash and chemicals, makes it harder for otters to find food and can lead to harmful toxins that affect how they reproduce.
+In coastal regions, oil spills pose a significant danger to local river otter populations.

 Physical Description and Adaptations